Chloe Price

-Chloe Elizabeth Price is a fictional character from the Life Is Strange video game series published by Square Enix.
-Created by French developer Dontnod Entertainment, she first appears in the 2015 video game Life Is Strange and its prequel Life Is Strange: Before the Storm as the main protagonist.
-She is portrayed by Ashly Burch and Rhianna DeVries.
+Chloe Elizabeth Price is a character in the Life Is Strange video game series, published by Square Enix.
+Created by the French developer Dontnod Entertainment, she is voiced by Ashly Burch in the original Life Is Strange (2015).
+Rhianna DeVries voices the character in the prequel Life Is Strange: Before the Storm (2017) (Note: Burch voices Chloe in the Before The Storm bonus episode Farewell.) and Life Is Strange: Reunion (2026), both developed by Deck Nine.